JGCRI/gcam-doc/hector.md

 gcam-version: v5.1
 ---

 This section describes the carbon-cycle climate module - Hector - that is available for use in GCAM.
-MAGICC5.3 (Wigley, 2008) has traditionally been the only climate module available in GCAM and will be disabled in this release.
+MAGICC5.3 (Wigley, 2008) has traditionally been the only climate module available in GCAM.
+MAGICC5.3 will no longer be supported in this release.

 Hector, an open-source, object-oriented, reduced-form global climate carbon-cycle model, is written in C++.
 This model runs essentially instantaneously while still representing the most critical global-scale earth system processes.
 Hector has a three-part main carbon cycle: a one-pool atmosphere, three-pool land, and 4-pool ocean.
 The model’s terrestrial carbon cycle includes primary production and respiration fluxes, accommodating arbitrary geographic divisions into, e.g., ecological biomes or political units.
 Hector actively solves the inorganic carbon system in the surface ocean, directly calculating air– sea fluxes of carbon and ocean pH.
 Hector reproduces the global historical trends of atmospheric [CO<sub>2</sub>], radiative forcing, and surface temperatures.
 The model simulates all four Representative Concentration Pathways (RCPs) with equivalent rates of change of key variables over time compared to current observations, MAGICC, and models from CMIP5 (Hartin et al., 2015).
 Hector’s flexibility, open-source nature, and modular design facilitates a broad range of research in various areas.